-I’ve had the unfortunate experience of breaking the news to many eBay buyers that the card they spent multiple thousands of dollars on was a fake.
+I’ve had the unfortunate experience of breaking the news to many eBay buyers that the card they spent many thousands of dollars on was fake.

-Despite this, I decided that I should create a guide to help buyers protect themselves from the most unscrupulous of eBay sellers.
+Despite this, I decided to create this guide to help buyers protect themselves from the most unscrupulous of eBay sellers.

-So, here are the key things that I believe every eBay buyer should focus on when purchasing sports cards from the eBay marketplace.
+So, here are the key things every eBay buyer should focus on when purchasing sports cards from the eBay marketplace.

 Closely Examine The Seller's Feedback Rating

 This is the most important thing that you can do as a buyer.